Read media coverage and download images, portraits, and logos

 Do you know your target audience well enough?

-Louise Byg Kongsholm from pej gruppen has divided Danes into 17 segments based on biological, social and cultural milestones, life events and family status.
-If you have products that might match one or more phases in a human life, you should read the book.
-The latest edition is called "Fra vugge til krukke".
+Louise Byg Kongsholm from pej gruppen divided Danes into 17 segments based on biological, social, and cultural milestones, life events, and family status.
+If you have products that may match one or more phases of a person's life, you should read the book.
+The latest edition is called "Fra vugge til krukke."

 We are drinking like never before in Denmark.
-And we're doing it without getting tipsy or drunk and ending up with a hangover the next day.
-Sales of non-alcoholic beer, wine and spirits are exploding.
-And whereas in the past you could be seen with a light lager and look like a dry drunk or a drunken drunkard, today it can be cool to order a cocktail without percentages when you go to a bar with friends.
+It should be noted that we are not getting drunk or falling down drunk and lying around with a hangover the next day.
+Sales of non-alcoholic beer, wine, and spirits are skyrocketing.
+And where you used to be seen as a teetotaler or a self-righteous prude if you were seen with a light lager, today it can be cool to order a non-alcoholic cocktail when you go to a bar with friends.

 March 28, 2023

-Anniversary episode - We look 25 episodes back and 25 episodes forward in the pleasant company of Louise Byg Kongsholm, PEJ Gruppen
+Anniversary episode – We look back on 25 episodes and ahead to 25 more in the pleasant company of Louise Byg Kongsholm, PEJ Group.

-We reached a milestone on Subscription Talks, episode 25.
+We have reached a milestone on Subscription Talks.
+Episode 25.

 March 13, 2023

-Is good service more important than good price?
-New study gets up close and personal with consumers in North Jutland
+Is good service more important than a good price?
+New survey gets up close and personal with consumers in North Jutland

 February 17, 2023